28 Liberty Street: Plaza

-The plaza, officially known as the David Rockefeller Plaza since 2008.
-It surrounds the tower and is slightly above the adjacent street, enclosed by a parapet.
+The plaza, officially known as the David Rockefeller Plaza since 2008, surrounds the tower and is slightly above the adjacent street, enclosed by a parapet.
 The plaza spans about 98000 ft2.
 Due to the topography of the area, the northern end of the plaza is 20 ft above ground level, while the southern end is just above ground level.
 The plaza was unusual in that it was in a locale with extremely high land values "where land was worth up to $10 million an acre [10 e6$/acre]".
 Legally, the plaza is private property rather than a privately owned public space.
 Access from the street to the plaza is relatively limited.
 Three marble staircases and two ramps connected the sidewalk to the plaza: a wide staircase and ramp from Pine Street to the south, a split staircase and ramp from Nassau and Cedar Streets to the west, and a smaller staircase from William and Cedar Streets to the east.
 The plaza is ten steps above Pine Street to the south.

-Sculptor Isamu Noguchi, a frequent collaborator of Bunshaft's, was consulted for the design of the plaza.
+The sculptor Isamu Noguchi, a frequent collaborator of Bunshaft's, was consulted for the design of the plaza.
 Original plans in 1956 called for square or rectangular recesses in the plaza, accessed by a spiral staircase, but the final 1957 design called for a circular recess, accessed from the concourse.
 The recess is about 16 ft below the plaza and measures 60 ft across.
 Noguchi created a sunken Japanese rock garden in the recess, similar to one at Yale University's Beinecke Rare Book & Manuscript Library, as part of a series of contemporary artworks collected or commissioned by Chase.
 Seven large dark basalt rocks from Japan were used in the garden, placed atop a surface of 27,000 white granite blocks, each measuring 4 in square.
 Additionally, the garden incorporated three fountains fed by 45 pipes, which drained into a trough that circumscribed the rock garden.
 Originally, the rock garden had a pool with goldfish; after they died of copper poisoning when people threw pennies into the pool, the goldfish were removed in 1964.

 In 1970, Chase commissioned a monumental sculpture entitled Group of Four Trees by French artist Jean Dubuffet; it was installed in 1972.
 The sculpture is made of several fiberglass "leaves" and painted with polyurethane in hues of black and white.
 At the time, the 40 ft-tall sculpture was the largest outdoor public artwork in New York City, beating out Pablo Picasso's "Bust of Sylvette" by 4 ft.
 Other features of the plaza include planters and benches.